When do you Need to See your Dentist?

 Tooth discoloration

 It is common that our teeth may become yellow over time.
-This is due to the consumption of teeth-staining drinks and foods like coffee, tea, and wine.
-However, if you notice the teeth’ color changes from yellow to brown or grey, it needs attention.
+It generally happens because of soft drinks and foods like coffee, tea, and wine.
+However, the most serious signs are when your teeth’s colour changes from yellow to brown or grey.
 It could be an indication that the pulp inside the tooth has begun to decay.
-This is a sign of an infection.
+This is a sign of an infection and requires dental attention.
 Ignoring this sign could be fatal.

 Pregnancy